Readability: FORCAST formula

-The FORCAST formula correlates 0.66 with comprehension as measured by reading tests.

-The Golub Syntactic Density Score
+Golub Syntactic Density Score

 The Golub Syntactic Density Score was developed by Lester Golub in 1974.
 It is among a smaller subset of readability formulas that concentrate on the syntactic features of a text.
 To calculate the reading level of a text, a sample of several hundred words is taken from the text.
 The number of words in the sample is counted, as are the number of T-units.
 A T-unit is defined as an independent clause and any dependent clauses attached to it.
 Other syntactical units are then counted and entered into the following table: